Khanetmoi/leader/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To do list
+# LeaderBoard
-In this project, you will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-This simple web page will be built using webpack and served by a webpack dev server.
+In this activity I will set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
+I should develop a first working version of the app following a wireframe, but without styling - just focus on functionality.
+In following activities, I will consume the Leaderboard API using JavaScript async and await and add some styling.

 # Built With